astroport-fi/astroport-governance/contracts/generator_controller/README.md

-# GeneratorController contract
+# Generator Controller

 The GeneratorController contract allows voting for pools using vxASTRO amount.
-Note: Here and everywhere in the contract, the word "pool" also means the LP token, because in the generator they are synonyms.
+Note: here and everywhere in the controller contract, the word "pool" also means LP token, because in the generator they are synonyms.

 ## InstantiateMsg

-Initialize the contract with the initial owner, the addresses of the xvASTRO, the Generator and the Factory contracts and limit of pools which can receive allocation points.
+Initialize the contract with the initial owner, the addresses of the xvASTRO, the Generator and the Factory contracts and limit of pools which can receive ASTRO emissions at the same time.

 ```json
 {